 MOD’s factory embodies the hand making process that characterizes pottery made in Deruta.
 The throwing, firing and painting done on site is all by hand.
 Binaglia pointed out that they hire artists who learned painting and pottery production from skilled ceramists in Deruta.
 Some have evolved their techniques at the Scuola D’Arte Ceramica Romano Ranieri, taught by Romano Ranieri himself, a distinguished artist with over 55 years of experience in painting and painting on ceramics.

-When possible, Derutan earth is used to make the terracotta pottery, and if local clay is not available, they use Tuscan clay.
+When possible, Deruta earth is used to make the terracotta pottery, and if local clay is not available, they use Tuscan clay.
 The biscotti colored pots and ware are “more refined when made from the local clay,” said Binaglia.
-“It is more resistant to chipping.”
+“It is more resistant to chipping”.

 In order to combat fakes, Verbena has implemented actions that provide economic assistance to the local artisans, introduce the world to Derutan artworks, and holds local initiatives related to the town’s artistic heritage.

 Exchanging antique ceramics with museums (such as Victoria and Albert Museum in London and the State Hermitage Museum located in St. Petersburg), those outside of Italy are educated on the history of Deruta and its contribution to the development of ceramics.
 Events are held in the town to attract talented artists and people from all over the world, and to present historical artworks to the public.
-For the second time this year the city will host Magia di un’Arte from June 26-July 12 2009.
+Since 2008 in Summer the city hosts Magia di un’Arte.
 Exhibitions, crafts, Umbrian cuisine and concerts are held throughout Deruta, including a “laboratory” open to all to create pottery under the guidance of master ceramists.

-Ranocchia (a member of city council) and Verbena are dedicated to guaranteeing and upholding Deruta’s manual process, attention to detail, authenticity and tradition of majolica ceramics.
-They have registered the “Deruta” brand in the United States, Australia, China and Europe, and are currently waiting for the registration process to be completed.
-Along with managing the family business, Ranocchia wrote “Deruta: Manifatture e Cermiche 1920-1960 (Deruta: Manufacturing and Ceramics),” a book that details the history, origins and production of ceramics in Deruta during the 20th century.
+Ranocchia (a former member of city council) and Verbena are dedicated to guaranteeing and upholding Deruta’s manual process, attention to detail, authenticity and tradition of majolica ceramics.
+They have registered the “Deruta” brand in the United States, Australia, China and Europe.
+Along with managing the family business, Ranocchia wrote “Deruta: Manifatture e Ceramiche 1920-1960 (Deruta: Manufacturing and Ceramics)”, a book that details the history, origins and production of ceramics in Deruta during the 20th century.

 The town is draped in ceramics — from the lapis blue tiles that lay on the floor of the mayor’s office to the table tops of the local restaurants.
 The people are a testament to their craft and artistry.
 One can spend the day just walking around and enjoying the art around them, or they can visit the numerous shops to purchase a piece of ceramic art.